 - Three Letters of Recommendation (At least three, although more may be obtained.
 Only three are submitted with any application.)

 Application submissions will be enabled on February 3, 2020.
-After that date students will be able to select to which CAPIC member internship programs/tracks to apply on the InternFit website.
+After that date students will be able to go to “Submit Applications” page and select to which CAPIC member internship sites/tracks to apply.

 - Students must formally submit completed CAPIC application materials to specific internship programs/tracks via the CAPIC website.

 - Simply creating a complete set of CAPIC application materials is not enough.
 They must also be submitted.

 - The “Submit Applications” page will not appear until the student has paid the application fee.
 This page is also where students upload unique cover letters for each internship site/track and selecting which LOR’s to include with a submitted application.

 - Students will not be able to submit any applications until a student’s application materials are complete.

 - If application materials are not complete and/or a student fails to submit applications before the deadline, the student will not be able to participate (i.e. rank and match) during that match phase, and will have to wait until the next one.
 Do not miss these deadlines.

 - During CAPIC Clearinghouse and Post-Clearinghouse, student applications must still be submitted via the CAPIC website.